A Queensland nurse is making a human rights claim against Queensland Health after being threatened with the sack.

 Worker Law says human rights violated

-Industrial relations firm Worker Law is representing Ms Gilbert who is being supported by the NPAQ, enabling her to instruct leading senior counsel Jim Murdoch QC.
+Worker Law is representing Ms Gilbert, who is instructing senior counsel Jim Murdoch QC.

-Additionally, the Hon Joseph Ludwig and Troy Spence as junior counsel are assisting.
+Additionally, the Honorable Joseph Ludwig and Troy Spence as junior counsel are assisting.

-The firm is seeking an urgent injunction against the disciplinary action, arguing Ms Gilbert has a human right to speak to the media.
+Worker Law is seeking an urgent injunction against the disciplinary action, arguing Ms Gilbert has a right to speak to the media under existing laws as they relate to industrial associations.

 Miles Heffernan, spokesperson for Worker Law, said: